nextcloud/deck/docs/API.md

 ###### 403 Forbidden

-A 403 response might be returned if the users ability to create new boards has been disabled by the administrator.
+A 403 response might be returned if the user's ability to create new boards has been disabled by the administrator.
 For checking this before, see the `canCreateBoards` value in the [Nextcloud capabilties](./API-Nextcloud.md).

 #### GET /boards/{boardId} - Get board details